This event has been canceled with a note:

 TF-A Community,

-This is to notify that we are planning to target the Trusted Firmware-A 2.6 release during the fourth week of Nov 2021 as part of the regular 6 month cadence.
+This is to notify that we are planning to target the Trusted Firmware-A 2.7 release during the 4th week of May as part of the regular 6 month cadence.

 Any major enhancement patches still open after that date will not be merged until after the release.